 Click on the link to start your online GP consultation and Video chat with one of our GPs.

 A 15 minute video appointment with a General Practionioner costs £49 and a 30 minute video appointment costs £69.
-An additional £30 fee will be charged for referrals, sick notes and online prescriptions.
+The price includes an instant prescription if you need one.
+An additional £30 fee will be charged for referrals and sick notes.
 Payment for the appointment can be made by any of the following credit, debit or charge cards; Visa, MasterCard, Switch, Delta, American Express or Diners Club.

 Northway Clinic should NOT be used in possible medical emergencies.
 If you think that your situation, or someone else’s, is or might become an emergency, you should IMMEDIATELY call 999 or 111.